 - To offer you support if we consider you may be vulnerable or at risk

-- To provide you with support if needed
+- To offer you support if you and/or your household are isolating

 The legal basis for each purpose is set out below: